-In the Gunnedah Shire, the Health Care and Social Assistance workforce has a lower proportion with tertiary qualifications compared to Regional NSW.
+In the Gunnedah Shire, the Health Care and Social Assistance workforce has a higher proportion with tertiary qualifications compared to the Manufacturing workforce.

 Qualification levels help to evaluate the economic opportunities and socio-economic status of local workers in a particular industry.

 The level of qualifications in a workforce relate to a number of factors including:

 - The skill and qualification level required to enter an industry;